Google Ads Budget Optimization Strategies: Agency Red Flags and How to Protect Your P&L

 3. Mixing all keywords into one campaign

-This hides your profitable terms and forces Google to overspend on low‑value queries.
+This hides your profitable terms and forces Google to overspend on low‑value queries, often resulting in irrelevant searches that waste your budget.

 4. Accepting reports that don’t tie to revenue